kubevela/kubevela/docs/quick-start.md

 Rendered and written deployment config to vela.yaml
 ```

-In current directory, you will have a generated `vela.yaml`:
+In the current directory, you will find a generated `vela.yaml` file (i.e., an Appfile):

 ```yaml
 createTime: ...